akadina/Decomposition_analysis/README.md

 Function expects a dataset in a form of pandas DataFrame or something that can be converted to DataFrame, as well as names of the columns that correspond to wealth rank of a household/individual and variable for which concentration index is to be calculated.

 Returns: concentration index calculated using Kakwani method.

+Validation procedure for the calculation by Zhuo (Adam) Chen is available as conc_index_validation.xls